8clever/alai-blog-data/md/ALAI Network Invites You to an Exclusive Investor Event in Dubai!.md

 ## Invest in ALAI and Join Us in Dubai!

 Don't miss your chance to be a part of this exclusive opportunity.
-Invest in **$ALAI** today, secure your spot as a top holder, and join us in **Dubai from December 21-22**.
+Invest in **$ALAI** today, secure your spot as a top holder, and join us in **Dubai from February 15-16, 2025**.
 It's not just about growing your portfolio—it’s about becoming part of the future of AI-powered investing.